 Richest women in America

 The overwhelming majority of those who make it onto "richest people" lists—in all 50 states or the world—are men.
 This fact is unsurprising, considering the history of discriminatory workplace practices and various barriers to women's wealth, including barring women from having credit cards until the 1970s.
-Even in 2025, an income gap leaves women earning $0.83 on average for every $1 a man makes.
+Even in 2025, an income gap left women earning $0.83 on average for every $1 a man makes.

 Madam C.J.
 Walker, an early 20th-century purveyor of hair care and cosmetics for Black women, is widely considered the first woman self-made millionaire in the United States.
 But the glass ceiling still hasn't been shattered more than a century later.
 In 2016, Gabriel Zucman, an economics professor at the University of California, Berkeley, told The New York Times that "the higher up you move in the income distribution, the lower the proportion of women … [which] shows that there is a fundamental form of inequality at the top related to gender."